joshjavier/hello-world/README.md

 # hello-world

-### Hi there! 👋
+### Hi there!
+I'm Josh 👋

 So, a little bit about me.
-I'm Josh.
-Sometimes people at work call me *"Juswa"*, which is how you would pronounce my name if you have a really strong Filipino accent.
+I'm Joshua, but you can call me **Josh**.
+Sometimes people also call me *"Juswa"*, which is how you would pronounce my name if you have a really strong Filipino accent.

 <p align="center">
   <img src="https://media1.tenor.com/images/58077a5826ebeb0dfca37cb643652b7f/tenor.gif?itemid=12808570" width="300px">